DS-100/DS-100.github.io/setup.md

    Notice how the `python` prompt shows that it is running from Anaconda.
 Now you have Python installed!

+5. Install some extra packages that don't come with Anaconda by default:

+       pip install datascience okpy

 ### Installing `git`: